 - Email does not interrupt work as much as the telephone.
 Homeworkers can choose when to read messages and when to respond to them.

-A face-to-face meeting is still best if an employer has to give an employee bad news.
+A face-to-face meeting is still best if there is bad news or complicated information to impart.

 6.2 Various telecoms options provide efficient ways of making contact with homeworkers.